dvreeze/sudoku/hibernate-strategy.md

 where the database is accessed.
 On the other hand, it is a liability in a larger scope, where immutable DTOs are more predictable data holders.

-Some strongly related *guiding principles* when developing Java database manipulation code in Java are:
+Some strongly related *guiding principles* when developing database manipulation code in Java are:
 * Improve the extent to which we can *locally reason about code*
   * Clearly we can learn from *functional programming* here, as shown above in more than one way
   * We can learn quite a lot from the book *Effective Java, 3rd Edition* by Joshua Bloch as well